jbakse/site_builder/content/vectors/paper_garden/paper_garden.md

 ## Case Study: Paper Garden

 Paper Garden is a program written in about 300 lines of PaperScript using [Paper.js](http://paperjs.org/).
 It generates stylized drawings of plants arranged in a wall garden.
 The plants are rendered as clumps of leaves, sometimes with hanging vines or long drooping flowers.
-All of this is drawn in rough little circles meant to simulate pen doodles in a sketchbook.
+All of this is drawn with rough little circles meant to simulate pen doodles from my sketchbook.

 ![close](./images/1500.png)

-The image above was drawn by the Paper Garden script, configured to generate, compose, and draw 255 plants.
+The image above was drawn by the Paper Garden script.
+For this image the script was configured configured to generate, compose, and draw 255 plants.
 The script allows you to configure the number and spacing of plants; the number, spacing, and sorting of leaves on each plant; and how rough, sloppy, and thick the strokes are.
-This allows the script to squeeze out a few different looks.
+This allows the script to squeeze out a range of different looks.

 ::: .three-up .full-width
 ![close](./variations/close.png)